 This course provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems, and special senses.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/ or elective course requirement.
+This course has been approved for transfer under the Comprehensive Articulation Agreement as a premajor and/or elective course requirement.

-BIO 169 Anatomy and Physiology II 3 3 4
+BIO 169 Anatomy and Physiology II

-Prerequisites: BIO 168
+Prerequisites: BIO 168 Corequisites: None

 This course provides a continuation of the comprehensive study of the anatomy and physiology of the human body.
 Topics include the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems as well as metabolism, nutrition, acid-base balance, and fluid and electrolyte balance.
-Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
-This course has been approved to satisfy the Comprehensive Articulation Agreement transferability as a pre-major and/or elective course requirement.
+Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships This course has been approved for transfer under the Comprehensive Articulation Agreement as a premajor and/or elective course requirement.

-BIO 175 General Microbiology 2 2 3
+BIO 175 General Microbiology